LiadJ9/Personal-website/README.md

 # Personal-Website
- A website created to My react capabilities.
+ A website created to showcase my react capabilities.

  # How to start?